KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ## Cooking

 How I position the coals reflects the two different ways of cooking using a barbeque:
-* Direct.
-I spread the coals across the charcoal grate, add the cooking grate and then the food - this is 'classic' barbeque mode
+* Direct heat.
+I spread the coals across the charcoal grate, put the cooking grate on top and then add the food - this is 'classic' barbeque mode
-* Indirect: I scoop the coals to the sides of the charcoal grate, leaving an empty strip in the middle, which is where the food goes - not on a cooking grate but on some sort of rack over a foil tray (to catch drips) itself placed on the charcoal grate.
+* Indirect heat: I scoop the coals to the sides of the charcoal grate, leaving an empty strip in the middle, which is where the food goes - not on a cooking grate but on some sort of rack over a foil tray (to catch drips) itself placed on the charcoal grate.
 Indirect cooking is great for large food items that need a long cooking time so that they get cooked through without their surfaces being carbonised

 In practice I often go for a sort-of half way house between direct and indirect, using a cooking grate but with one edge of the charcoal grate left coal-free so that I get a heat gradient of very hot, hot and quite hot.
 I use the very hot / hot side for direct cooking, and can put things that I want done more slowly over the less hot side.
 I can then do a multi-course meal, with the first course cooked more directly, and later courses indirectly cooked, gradually getting moved toward the hotter side as the meal progresses.
 This is a great way to deal with things like chicken that needs a long cook (perhaps 30 mins) to get properly done throughout.
 It also gives me a chance to eat as well, while waiting for the indirectly cooked stuff.